 An entry may not exist in the 'active' state unless all objects in the entry have a defined appropriate value.
-For objects with DEFVAL clauses, the management station does not need to specify the value of this object in order for the row to transit to the 'active' state; the default value for this object is used.
-For objects that do not have DEFVAL clauses, then the network manager MUST specify the value of this object prior to this row transitioning to the 'active' state.
+For objects with DEFVAL clauses, the management station does not need to specify the value of these objects in order for the row to transit to the 'active' state; the default value for these objects is used.
+For objects that do not have DEFVAL clauses, then the network manager MUST specify the value of these objects prior to this row transitioning to the 'active' state.